 In addition to traffic, new development has the potential to usurp public parking spaces if new development does not have adequate onsite parking to serve the development.
 As proposed, the approximately 119,576 sq.ft. office buildings will include 712 parking spaces which the City has determined is adequate to support the proposed development.
-In addition, if the applicant reduces the size of the office buildings in order to avoid impacts to Stevens Creek, even less parking will be required.
 However, in any case, even if parking were insufficient for the proposed development, any overflow parking onto the public street would not affect the ability of the public to access the beach since the surrounding streets in this area are not used for beach parking, which is located approximately 1 mile to the west.